Teva and Philips to jointly invest in Israeli medical device firms

-TEL AVIV (Reuters) - Teva Pharmaceutical Industries (TEVA.TA) and Philips (PHG.AS) are together investing up to 100 million shekels ($26.5 million) over eight years in medical device and health technology start-ups in Israel.
+TEL AVIV, July 1 (Reuters) - Teva Pharmaceutical Industries and Philips are together investing up to 100 million shekels ($26.5 million) over eight years in medical device and health technology start-ups in Israel.

 Sanara Chief Executive Assaf Barnea said it had made another two investments that could not yet be disclosed, and that two or three more were expected by the end of the year.